unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 ### Update

-When the user interacts with the View and provides input or action, it triggers an **Update** that makes changes to the presentation layer.
+When the user provides input to the View, it triggers an **Update** that makes changes to the presentation layer.

 ### Model